bleonheart/Lilia/documentation/docs/meta/vector.md

 Uses two cross products to determine an up-direction vector that is perpendicular to both this vector and the given up reference.

-First, the vector is overwritten with the cross product of itself and `vUp` using `self:Cross(self, vUp)`.
-This intermediate value, stored in `vRet`, is crossed with the original vector via `self:Cross(vRet, self)` to produce the final up direction.
-The method therefore modifies the calling vector before returning it.

-When this vector lacks a horizontal component the fallback value is `Vector(-self.z, 0, 0)`.
+The function performs `self:Cross(self, vUp)` followed by `self:Cross(vRet, self)` and normalizes the result, so the calling vector is overwritten and returned.
+When both the X and Y components are zero, it instead returns `Vector(-self.z, 0, 0)` without modifying the original vector.

 **Parameters**